Specific PFD Requirements

 Oregon law requires the following with respect to personal flotation devices (life jackets):

-- All vessels must carry one U.S. Coast Guard–approved Type I, II, III, or V PFD for each person on board or being towed.
+- All boats must carry one U.S. Coast Guard–approved wearable Type I, II, III, or V life jacket for each person on board or being towed.

-- All PFDs must be in good and serviceable condition and must be readily accessible.
-The PFDs must be of the proper size for the intended wearer.
-Sizing for PFDs is based on body weight and chest size.
+- All life jackets must be in good and serviceable condition and must be readily accessible.
+The life jacket must be of the proper size for the intended wearer and be approved for the particular boating activity in which he or she is participating.
+Sizing for life jackets is based on body weight and chest size.

-- In addition to the above requirements, vessels 16 feet in length or longer must have one U.S. Coast Guard–approved Type IV PFD on board and must be immediately accessible.
+- In addition to the above requirements, boats 16 feet in length or longer must have one U.S. Coast Guard–approved throwable Type IV PFD on board and must be immediately accessible.

-- A Type V PFD may be carried instead of any required PFD, but not on personal watercraft, and only if the Type V is approved for the activity for which the boat is being used.
-Most Type Vs must be worn to meet the carriage requirements.
+- A wearable Type V life jacket may be carried instead of any required life jacket, but not on personal watercraft (PWC), and only if the wearable Type V is approved for the activity for which the boat is being used.
+Most wearable Type Vs must be worn to meet the carriage requirements.

-- A child 12 years old and younger must wear a U.S. Coast Guard–approved PFD at all times while on an open deck or cockpit of a vessel that is underway or when the child is being towed.
-Inflatable PFDs are not approved for children.
+- A child 12 years old and younger must wear a U.S. Coast Guard–approved life jacket at all times while on an open deck or cockpit of a boat that is underway or when the child is being towed.
+Inflatable life jackets are not approved for children.

-- Each person on board a personal watercraft (PWC) must wear a U.S. Coast Guard–approved Type I, II, or III PFD.
-Inflatable PFDs are not approved for persons on PWCs.
+- Each person on board a PWC must wear a U.S. Coast Guard–approved Type I, II, or III life jacket.
+Inflatable life jackets are not approved for persons on PWC.

-- As of January 1, 2010, all persons boating on sections of a river rated as Class III or higher MUST wear a properly fitted, USCG–approved Type I, II, III, or V PFD.
+- All persons boating on sections of a river rated as Class III or higher MUST wear a properly fitted, USCG–approved wearable Type I, II, III, or V life jacket.

-- USCG–approved inflatable PFDs are authorized for use on recreational vessels only by persons at least 16 years of age.
+- USCG–approved inflatable wearable life jackets are authorized for use on recreational boats only by persons at least 16 years of age.